RoseKyalo/PHASE-2-PROJECT/README.md

 Sample Size: The dataset's size may be limited, which can affect the robustness of predictive models, especially if you're working with small subsets of data.

 Bias: The data may contain bias in terms of property types, locations, or price ranges, which can impact the generalizability of predictive models to other real estate markets.

-Categorical Data: The dataset might have categorical variables that require encoding or transformation to be used effectively in predictive models.

 Non-Stationarity: Real estate data often exhibits non-stationarity, meaning that trends and relationships can change over time.
 Accounting for this can be challenging.